DOCUMENT TSC-2026/B83 · BLOG POST 83 · CONSUMER COMMERCE · REV. 01

 earn their keep.

-By $5M, clean books are table stakes and the new question is sharper: where is the money actually coming from, and what is it costing me to get it.
+By $5M, clean books are table stakes.
+The new question is sharper: where is the money actually coming from, and what is it costing me to get it.
 This is where you add analytics and attribution.
-You need to see contribution margin by product and by channel, not just a blended company-wide number, because the blend is hiding a winner subsidizing a loser.
+You need contribution margin by product and by channel, not just a blended company-wide number, because the blend is hiding a winner subsidizing a loser.
 The role is an analyst or an ops-finance hybrid, someone who lives in the numbers daily and turns them into decisions.

-It is also the stage where the founder has to let go of finance being a thing they do at midnight.
+It is also the stage where the founder has to stop doing finance at midnight.
 The business now generates enough complexity that part-time attention produces full-time errors. $5M is famously the point where a lot of operating habits break, which I cover in the $5M inflection, and finance is one of the first habits to break.
 Build the resolution layer here or you will scale your blind spots.

 Resolution before forecasting